 Email marketing is incredibly important when it comes to crowdfunding.
-It’s not social media that will drive your project to success, but rather the emails of raving fans that will get you there.
+It’s not social media that will drive your project to success (social media is not a sales channel) change but rather the emails of raving fans that will get you there.

 As one of the most crucial components of the Launch Success Formula, your email marketing plan will drive people from subscribers to backers right on the first day of your campaign.